 When someone else has made you food, how do you count carbs in homemade food?
 Well, ask.
 They’ll know what they’ve put in it.
 If they’ve cooked food from a recipe, they can tell you exactly what they put in it.

-Knowing this comes partly with experience.
+Knowing general numbers of carbs and what food for diabetes comes partly with experience.
 Fortunately, you can also check what Hedia’s food database suggests for the food you’re eating!

 You’ve figured out – one way or another – how many carbs are in the whole dish.
 The next step is working out how many carbs are in a single serving of that dish.